JeffersonLab/jiriaf-fireworks/readme.md

 - SSH integration and port forwarding
 - Port management for workflows

-## Getting Started
+## Setup and Usage

+### Basic Usage

-To get started with JRM Launcher:
+To use JRM Launcher:

 1. Ensure you have the necessary prerequisites installed.
 2. Create a site-specific configuration file.
 3. Use the [`main.sh`](fw-lpad/FireWorks/jrm_launcher/main.sh) script to execute desired actions.

-For detailed information on prerequisites, configuration, usage examples, and customization, please refer to the comprehensive guide in the [readme.md](fw-lpad/readme.md) file of this repository.
-This guide includes information about the [`main.sh`](fw-lpad/FireWorks/jrm_launcher/main.sh) script and how to use it.
+For detailed information on prerequisites, configuration, usage examples, and customization, please refer to the comprehensive guide in the [fw-lpad readme](fw-lpad/readme.md) file of this repository.

+### Remote Launch with FireWorks Agent

+JRM Launcher supports remote launch of JRMs using FireWorks agents, enabling efficient management of workflows across different computing environments.
+Key points:

+- Set up FireWorks agents on remote compute sites
+- Configure site-specific settings in the `fw_config` directory
+- Use `qlaunch` command to start the FireWorks agent on remote sites

+For detailed instructions on setting up and using FireWorks agents, refer to the [fw-agent readme](fw-agent/readme.md).

 ## Extensibility

 JRM Launcher is designed to be easily extensible to support various computing environments.
-For information on how to add support for new environments, refer to the "Customization" section in the main [readme.md](fw-lpad/readme.md) file.
+For information on how to add support for new environments, refer to the "Customization" section in the [fw-lpad readme](fw-lpad/readme.md) file.

 ## Troubleshooting

-For troubleshooting tips and logging information, please consult the "Troubleshooting" section in the main [readme.md](fw-lpad/readme.md) file.
+For troubleshooting tips and logging information, please consult the "Troubleshooting" section in the [fw-lpad readme](fw-lpad/readme.md) file.

 By leveraging JRM Launcher, you can simplify the management of complex network connections in distributed computing environments, allowing you to focus on your workflows rather than infrastructure management.